Six big retirement mistakes – what I’m doing about them

 4.Preserving investments by starting CPP/OAS early

 Delaying RRSP conversion (to a RRIF) could push a retiree into a higher tax bracket or even have the Old Age Security (OAS) pension reduced or outright eliminated through OAS clawback – if their income is too high.
 Personally, I think OAS should be overhauled.
-Any senior making > $75,000 in retirement does not need a government benefit.

 Generally speaking, these are good reasons to take Canada Pension Plan (CPP) and/or OAS later in life, when: